Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 Now you will see a lot of folders within the extracted folder.
 And most of these folders have a lot of dicom files.
 We will try tp find the correct folder which hhas the `T1w` image.
 Use this `convert_to_nifti.sh` script which will find the folder which has the `T1w` image and will then convert the `dicom` series into a usuable `nifti` file.

 ## Step 3
 Once, you get one `nifti` file for each subject, then you are ready to create the template image in `nifti` format.
-Note that is a separate process which I will discuss in the appendix.
-Refer to appendix and then continue to `Step 4`.
+Note that is a separate process which I will discuss in the `Template building`.
+Refer to that section and then continue to `Step 4`.
 For now, let's say that the created template image is named as `template.nii.gz`.
+Normalize the intensity range of the image `template.nii.gz` using `skull_norm.sh`.

 ## Step 4
-Now, we can threshold the template image using `c3d`.
+Now, we can threshold the template image using `c3d` to obtain a binary skull iamge, let's name it as `template_binary.nii.gz`.
 Refer to the documentation for more [here](http://www.itksnap.org/pmwiki/pmwiki.php?n=Convert3D.Documentation) and described here:

 ```-thresh, -threshold: Binary thresholding
 Syntax: -thresh <u1 u2 vIn vOut>